 You can also add a Reaction event after a message to react to tracking data related to the message.
 This allows you, for example, to send another message if the individual opened the previous message or clicked inside it.
 Learn more about reaction events.

-Use Segment Qualification event activity to make individuals enter or move forward in a journey based on Adobe Experience Platform segment entrances and exits.
+Use Audience Qualification event activity to make individuals enter or move forward in a journey based on Adobe Experience Platform audience entrances and exits.
 You can make all new silver customers enter a journey and send personalized messages.
 Learn more in this section.

 Orchestration activities are different conditions that help determine the next step in the journey.

-From the orchestration activities, use the Read Segment activity to set your journey to listen to an Adobe Experience Platform segment.
-Learn more about the Read Segment activity.
+From the orchestration activities, use the Read Audience activity to set your journey to listen to an Adobe Experience Platform audience.
+Learn more about the Read Audience activity.

 The other activities allow you to add conditions to your journey to define several paths, set a waiting time before executing the next activity, or end your journey.
 Learn more about orchestration activities.